 Mokhrenes village, located in the Hadrut region of Nagorno-Karabakh, came under Azerbaijani control in October 2020.
-The village and its surroundings are notable for their rich historical and cultural heritage, with over 20 documented monuments, including the renowned "Okhty Drni" monastery situated nearby.
+The village and its surroundings are notable for their rich historical and cultural heritage, with over 20 documented monuments, including the renowned "Okhty Drni" monastery situated nearby.61

-Satellite imagery from 2024 confirms the complete destruction of Mokhrenes village by Azerbaijani forces.
+On 12 September 2022, Caucasus Heritage Watch reported that the village was largely destroyed, as well as the village's St. Sargis church.
+62 Satellite imagery from 2024 confirms the complete destruction of Mokhrenes village by Azerbaijani forces (see Figure 16).
 Most of the village's houses, its school, kindergarten, and other structures have been demolished.
-This follows earlier acts of cultural erasure, such as the destruction of the village's St. Sargis Church in 2022 (see Figure 16).
+63

 Since 2021, large-scale road construction projects, including two new roads to Shushi, have led to significant destruction of Armenian villages and historical sites.
-The construction activities have included the deployment of heavy machinery, the establishment of maintenance camps, and the storage of materials and waste, often at the expense of Armenian heritage.
+The construction activities have included the deployment of heavy machinery, the establishment of maintenance camps, and the storage of materials and waste, often at the expense of Armenian heritage.65

-The Mokhrenes village has been the target of Azerbaijani attacks, MONUMENT WATCH, https://monumentwatch.org/en/alerts/the-mokhrenes-village-has-been-the-target-of-azerbaijani-attacks/ (Accessed January, 2025).
+61 The Mokhrenes village has been the target of Azerbaijani attacks, MONUMENT WATCH, https://monumentwatch.org/en/alerts/the-mokhrenes-village-has-been-the-target-of-azerbaijani-attacks/ [Accessed, January 2025].